sendgrid/nodejs-http-client/README.md

 ## Prerequisites

-- Node.js version 0.10, 0.12 or 4
+- Node.JS version 0.10, 0.12 or 4

-You need to have a API key to use the app.
-To configure the API key in the environment variables follow these steps.
+You need to have a **API key** to use the app.
+To configure the API key in the environment variables follow these steps:
- - create .env file in the root directory of the project.
+ - create `.env` file in the root directory of the project.
- - Copy the contents of .env_sample file in to the .env file
+ - Copy the contents of `.env_sample` file in to the `.env` file
- - Once you have obtained the API key, find the environment variable SENDGRID_API_KEY and assign your API key as it's value.
+ - Once you have obtained the API key, find the environment variable - `SENDGRID_API_KEY` and assign this value to your API key.

- As an example it should look like this
+ It should look like this:
  ```
  SENDGRID_API_KEY='<YOUR_API_KEY>';
  ```